ginny100/The-Complete-Guide-to-Spring-5-and-Spring-Boot-2-Part-1/src/main/java/io/datajek/springbasics/movierecommendersystem/lesson14/README.md

 - Replacing `@SpringBootApplication` with `@Configuration` and `@ComponentScan`.
 - Replacing the `SpringApplication` class with the `AnnotationConfigApplicationContext` class.

-> __Note from `ginny100`:__ Highly recommend creating a whole new project using Spring Initializr with a separate `pom.xml` file and all files from `lesson14` package of this current project to follow along in this lesson.
+> __Note from `ginny100`:__ Highly recommend creating a whole new project using Spring Initializr with a separate `pom.xml` file and the whole `lesson14` package of this current project to follow along in this lesson.

 ## Demonstrated Concepts